 - o 28-4-1 Scholarship Rule: The student shall be currently enrolled in not fewer than five subjects, or their equivalent, offered for credit and which may be used for graduation, and have passed five subjects, or their equivalent, offered for credit which may be used for graduation the immediately preceding semester for schools that certify credit on a semester basis.
-Students may not count a repeat class as part of the five if they have previously received credit for the class.
-All classes must be initial credit only. - o 28-4-2 Age Rule: The student shall not have reached the age of 19 on or before the first day of August of the school year in which he/she wishes to compete.
+Students may not count a repeat class as part of the five if they have previously received credit for the class. - o 28-4-2 Age Rule: The student shall not have reached the age of 19 on or before the first day of August of the school year in which he/she wishes to compete.